The error in the system

 How to correct this to your advantage.

 Analytical.
 Traditionally, organizations are run like this: performance is measured through target achievement.
 Success is packed in metrics and sales figures that leaders study and try to control.
 This is not managing performance, this is managing compliance.
 The motivation for employees is a good salary when they achieve their KPIs.
 Errors lead to termination.
 This is leading through fear.
-The results of such a system is subject to media frenzy and Congressional Hearings.
+The results of such a system visible at Congressional Hearings and trial by media.

 Progressive.
 All of this can be changed.
 Let us help you to take this rigid system apart, re-arrange it and rebuild it.
 Like a Lego house, we disassemble it into the individual pebbles, consider where they fit best and build a new house.
 A building of good thoughts.
 A bulwark, stable enough for the disruptions of today.
-The only solution that makes a difference is a new organization design, one that works from the inside out and stands for sustainable success on economic, social and ethical levels.
+The only solution that makes a difference is a new organization design, one that works from the inside out and stands for sustainable success in the economic, social, and ethical spaces.

 Changeable.
 It's time to think differently.
 Stop blindly following targets.
 Stop repeating always the same leadership mistakes.
 Stop looking for conventional, simplistic solutions.
 Routinely challenge the 'status quo.'
-We see every day where the bottom line compulsion leads company leaders.
+We see every day where the 'bottom line' compulsion drives company leaders.
 You really have to start somewhere else.
 Not with the numbers.
 But with the culture.

 Systematic.
 Organizations are systems.
 A well known fact.
 But that means, the laws of system theory have to be applied.
 System structure has three vectors: direction, hallmarks, and shared implicit values.
-In short, guidelines engraved like hallmarks in the DNA of the system.
+In short, guidelines engraved in the DNA of the organization.
 Many leaders sense that something has to change.
 But very few of them know what and how.
 A cultural transformation needs courage, solid know-how, and considerable change management competencies.